 August 1st deadline for Spring international applicants.

 The PhD minor in Natural Resources requires 12 units of coursework, and 6 of those units must be taught by SNRE faculty members.
 Your minor advisor should be a SNRE faculty member.
-See our facutly pages for inforamtion our our faculty member's research interests. https://snre.arizona.edu/people/faculty
+See our faculty pages for information our our faculty member's research interests. https://snre.arizona.edu/people/faculty

 Contact the Natural Resources graduate coordinator with any questions.